 Journalists must meet the following criteria to apply for one or both options:

 - Reporters, writers, producers and editors with staff credentials from newspapers, magazines, online news services, wire services, radio or television networks, individual stations and blogs that appear on a media outlet’s website that produce daily or weekly health/medical / science news.
 Journalists with bylined news reports published on news wire services and news media who produce materials for bi-monthly, monthly, or quarterly publications or programs will be considered on a case-by-case basis.

-- Freelance writers with approved credentials (must provide three bylined articles/clip links written for media outlets within the past 6 months) and/or an assignment letter from an approved media outlet.
+- Freelance writers with approved credentials (must provide three bylined articles/clip links written for media outlets within the past 6 months) and/or a verified (by AHA) assignment letter from an approved media outlet.
 Letters of assignment must include contact information for the signee at the media outlet.

 - Bloggers who provide daily or weekly coverage of health news, but are not affiliated with a major news outlet, will be considered on a case-by-case basis.

 - Editors of peer-reviewed medical journals who are reporting on news being presented at an AHA/ASA meeting.

 - Editors, writers of newsletters created and distributed by universities and hospitals for the public/patient/student.
 This does not include hospitals/universities or other sites reporting only their own news/press materials.

 Options must be applied for separately and you must include the http when adding your URL to either form:

 Option 1: Access to password protected newsroom 24/7 with free access to AHA/ASA Journals.